Once you've reviewed these guidelines and are confident your idea is a good fit for SB, feel free to submit a proposal.

 As a B2B sustainability resource, Sustainable Brands' content is aimed more toward professionals seeking insights into how to maximize their efforts in the business world, rather than consumers looking for tips on sustainable living.
 Our core audience of sustainable business innovators trend toward mid- to high-level managers or decision-makers who are looking for new ways to build business and brand value by pairing reduced environmental and social impact with positive economic results — ideas and strategies that go above and beyond compliance and what their peers might already be doing.

 Our readers generally possess more than a basic understanding of the opportunity in "doing well by doing good."
-They already "get it," and now want smart, strategic thinking; novel, innovative ideas; and tested approaches with demonstrated success metrics, when possible.
+They already "get it" and now want smart, strategic thinking; novel, innovative ideas; and tested approaches with demonstrated success metrics, when possible.

-At Sustainable Brands, our goal is to highlight the incredible work companies in all industries are doing to disrupt the old, linear approach to business and embrace new ways of profiting with transformative "big picture" strategies, initiatives, partnerships, products, services and business models -- and the implications this momentum has for business and brands.
+At Sustainable Brands, our goal is to highlight the incredible work companies in all industries are doing to disrupt the old, linear approach to business and embrace new ways of profiting with transformative "big picture" strategies, initiatives, partnerships, products, services and business models — and the implications this momentum has for business and brands.
 The SB editorial platform serves as a resource for companies and professionals looking to learn more and assess how and where they can have the most impact in their own operations, and for those leading the way to share their successes and failures for others to learn from.

 To that end, we feature and seek original content that examines how companies around the world are, for example:

-Creating solutions -- our community is well-versed on the issues (the "what") and the need to solve them (the "why").
-Show us the "how" -- the products, services, initiatives and business models that are creating change now.
+Creating solutions — our community is well-versed on the issues (the "what") and the need to solve them (the "why").
+Show us the "how" — the products, services, initiatives and business models that are creating change now.

-Creating a new "business as usual" -- a few examples: more and more companies are disrupting the linear, take-make-waste approach to business by adopting holistic, circular strategies that include designing products for recycling, reuse or disassembly; shifting from product-based to service-based business models; establishing take-back programs for products at end of life; and utilizing more beneficial, easily recyclable or previously wasted materials.
+Creating a new "business as usual" — a few examples: more and more companies are disrupting the linear, take-make-waste approach to business by adopting holistic, circular strategies that include designing products for recycling, reuse or disassembly; shifting from product-based to service-based business models; establishing take-back programs for products at end of life; and utilizing more beneficial, easily recyclable or previously wasted materials.

-Building business value by authentically embedding purpose into their brand offering -- feel-good social benefit campaigns and philanthropic activities are all well and good ... but we want to highlight initiatives that help companies build brand and business value while they're giving back.
+Building business value by authentically embedding purpose into their brand offering — feel-good social-benefit campaigns and philanthropic activities are all well and good ... but we want to highlight initiatives that help companies build brand and business value while they're giving back.
 Ex: supporting smallholder farmers in a developing country that is part of a company's supply chain vs. one-off charitable giving activities to communities in a developing country.

-Correlating sustainability with business value -- we want to hear from and about companies that understand that the long-term health of their business is inextricably linked to the long-term health of the planet and those who inhabit it, and are creating KPIs and success metrics that reflect this.
+Correlating sustainability with business value — we want to hear from and about companies that understand that the long-term health of their business is inextricably linked to the long-term health of the planet and those who inhabit it, and are creating KPIs and success metrics that reflect this.

-Making good on their commitments -- If we had a nickel for every time a company issued a set of "bold 2020 goals" ...
-The continued momentum around companies' efforts to improve is incredible and we wholeheartedly commend the hundreds around the world challenging themselves to do so!
-But what is of greater use and interest to us and our community are reports on next-generation sustainability goals (ex: science-based targets) and progress toward those goals, along with what is and isn't working, benefits generated from the improvements (financial and otherwise), and how they continue to set the bar higher with each success.
+Making good on their commitments — If we had a nickel for every time a company issued a set of "bold 2030 goals" ...
+The continued momentum around companies' efforts to improve is incredible and we wholeheartedly commend the hundreds around the world rising to the challenge!
+But what is of greater use and interest to us and our community are reports on next-generation sustainability goals (ex: science-based targets, climate-positive commitments) and progress toward those goals, along with what is and isn't working, benefits generated from the improvements (financial and otherwise), and how they continue to set the bar higher with each success.